private conference

 However, it doesn't stop there: it's used in medicine, in the visual arts, in the management of a state, a country or even a family.
 The multiplicity of Chinese martial arts makes it a rare commodity when you're interested in its history and fields of action, and even more so when you meet natives of the milieu who explain to you that ...

-"These days, it's a bit complex with the new generation, westernization, the joys of the body, borderline overcoming, etc. However, our arts will remain immutable, have inspired and still inspire most of the new martial arts sports and babies.
-When foreigners come to me saying it's like karate, boxing, taekwondo, dance or whatever and I simply reply that it all comes from here and he didn't seem to fully understand the influence of China at the time and its richness which is still incalculable today, and this day still although this one is done in a different way." (道李 - AnHui )
+"These days, it's a bit complex with the new generation, Westernization, the joys of the body, overcoming borders and so on.
+However, our arts will remain immutable, have inspired and still inspire most of the new martial arts sports and babies.
+When foreigners come up to me and say that it's like karate, boxing, taekwondo, dance or whatever, and I simply reply that it all comes from here, they don't seem to fully understand the influence of China at the time and its richness, which is still incalculable today, even though it's done in a different way."

 Some see it as a way of life, but when we look a little closer, we can see that Chinese martial arts in the intrinsic sense of the term quite simply encompass the life of the human being on all levels.
 Physical, mental, psychological, emotional, cosmological, energetic, evolutionary, adaptive and universal knowledge.